boredazfcuk/docker-icloudpd/README.md

 # docker-icloudpd
-An Alpine Linux Docker container for ndbroadbent's iCloud Photos Downloader
+An Alpine Linux Docker container for ndbroadbent's iCloud Photos Downloader.
+I use it for syncing the photo streams of all the iDevices in my house back to my server because it's the only way of backing up multiple devices to a single location.

 ## MANDATORY ENVIRONMENT VARIABLES